uber-web/math.gl/modules/polygon/docs/api-reference/cut-polygon-by-grid.md

 An array of polygons.
 Each polygons is represented by an object with the following fields:

-- `positions` (Array) - a flat array of the vertex positions that define the polygon's rings.
+- `positions` (Array|TypedArray) - a flat array of the vertex positions that define the polygon's rings.
-- `holeIndices` (Array) - the indices in `positions` where each hole starts.
+- `holeIndices` (Array|TypedArray) - the indices in `positions` where each hole starts.
 Not present if the polygon has no holes.
 - `edgeTypes` (Array) - describes the nature of each vertex in `positions`:

   - `0` - the segment connecting this vertex to the next is inside the original polygon